Privacy and Cookies Policy

 6.2 We use this as necessary to assist your entry into an employment contract, and for our legitimate interests in evaluating candidates and recording our recruitment activities, and as necessary to exercise and perform our employment law obligations and rights.

 6.3 If you are successful in your application, your information will be used and kept in accordance with our internal privacy notice.
 If you currently work for us or one of our clients, or used to work for us or one of our clients, you can request a copy of this from us.
-If you are not successful in your application, your information will be held for up to 6 months after the relevant round of recruitment has finished.
+If you are not successful in your application, your information will be held for up to 5 years from the date of receipt after the relevant round of recruitment has finished.

 6.4 You must provide certain information (such as your name, contact details, professional and educational history) for us to consider your application fully.
 If you have not provided all of this information, we may contact you to ask for it.
 If you do not wish to provide this information, we may not be able to properly consider your application.